 “Traditionally shoulders would need to be covered during a religious service so steer away from strappy tops and low-cut tops, along with overly tight-fitting clothing and miniskirts and dresses,” adds Lucy.

-It’s also worth noting that churches can be drafty so a smart coverup such as a blazer is worth considering.
+It’s also worth noting that churches can be drafty so a smart extra layer such as a blazer is worth considering.

 Think about injecting some colour

 Although it may feel smart to stick to a muted colour palette, Christenings are great opportunities to add some colour to your look.
 Cheery hues such as yellow will work like a dream and sweet, romantic prints such as florals are also a stylish option.